 Residence Life at UAF

 Coronavirus informationAll students currently living on campus must leave by March 17.
 Some exceptions and extensions will be considered.
 See our COVID-19 guidance page for details.
 All classes will resume via alternative delivery method on March 23.
-Visit the UA coronavirus information website to learn how the University of Alaska is responding to the novel coronavirus/COVID-19 situation and find links to communications, resources and policy guidance.
+Visit the UA coronavirus information website to learn how the University of Alaska is responding to the novel coronavirus/COVID-19 situation and find links to FAQs, communications, resources and policy guidance.

 Follow us on Facebook for more important updates!

 Live the ultimate arctic adventure with all the comforts of home.
 We provide affordable, convenient student housing options designed to fit every need, including on-campus housing in dorms, apartments, duplexes and more.

 From traditional college dorms to suites, apartments and duplexes with garages, we offer housing for students in many shapes and sizes.
 What they all have common is a shared community and a sense of connection you can only experience by living on campus.

 Charges for college dorms and campus housing include all utilities, free laundry and high speed internet.
 All housing for students is fully furnished and offers kitchen access as well as access to hiking and ski trails.